-Important to know about email: although we provide an email address, you need to be aware that email is not a secure way to get in touch.
-You might feel more comfortable using our secure online complaint form, where you can provide us with all your details securely in one go.
+Important: although we provide an email address, you need to be aware that email is not the most secure way to get in touch.
+We recommend using our secure online complaint form instead.

-If you decide to email us, do not quote any sensitive account information such as your account numbers, we won't be liable for any lost data you supply.
-But to help us resolve your complaint as quickly as possible, please include:
+If you decide to email us, do not quote any sensitive account information.
+However, to help us resolve your complaint as quickly as possible, please include:

 - Your full name.

 - First line of your address and postcode.